 If you have access to ice cubes, you can put them in a bowl for about two hours before going to bed.
-With a fan next to it, the wonderfully cool air is excellently distributed in the motorhome or RV.
+With a fan next to it, the wonderfully cool air is excellently distributed in the RV.

 3. Cooling Mats